 7 Instead, we were like young children among you.
 Just as a nursing mother cares for her children, 8 so we cared for you.
 Because we loved you so much, we were delighted to share with you not only the gospel of God but our lives as well.

 I am a slow learner, but I am beginning to comprehend, that all of life experiences are more than just links in a chain of events.
 Each experience itself is preparation in the grand scheme God has uniquely planned for each of our lives.
 Think of the events of our lives as, patches that are pieced together to make up a hand–made quilt, like my Memmaw Page made for each one of us as a wedding gift.
 Individually the pieces are just remnants of old fabric but together they make a beautiful and useful quilt.
-(I finally had to hide my quilt from my children, because it is their favorite and our “Memmaw quilt is getting thread bear) The Lord is immensely practical.
+(I finally had to hide my quilt from my children, because it is their favorite, and our Memmaw quilt is getting thread bear!

+The Lord is immensely practical.
 In His economy--no experience is wasted.
 For example, now that my children are all grown, and leaving the nest, I understand that disciple making is, in essence, spiritual-parenting.
 God’s intent, from the beginning, was that making disciples would take place first, in the home.
 (Deut.
 6:5-9, 2 Timothy 1:5, 3:14-17) And while, I did not understand the concept of making disciples, as best I knew how, I imparted my life and God’s Word into my children.

-Theoretically by nature we should know, by the time we become parents, how to nurture our own children.
+Theoretically speaking, by nature, we should know, by the time we become parents, how to nurture our own children.
 Isn’t that the way we are wired?
 If we are born with this instinct, than something has gone terribly hay-wire!
 That something is called… sin!
 It has been said the Father is the head of the home but the mother is the heart.
 The two Greek words translated into the words (house or household) both imply not only a dwelling or residence, but a family.
 When we think of home, we think of the people we love.
 Our family is our home.